thesilentflare/C01-Chatbot-Project2019/docs/phase1/persona.md

 - Doesn’t use the latest technologies but has heard of them through her husband
 - Uses Google Assistant from time to time
 - Interested in incorporating new technology into her company
-- Does not want hard to learn or hard to use technology.
+- Absolute beginner with most complicated sofwares.
+Does not want hard to learn or hard to use technology.
 Prefers intuitive software that everyone can pick up easily

 Sample Persona 3:
 **Woz Lin Luu (Members of Government)**